uoregon-libraries/newspaper-curation-app/test/README.md

 ## Recipes

-If you're looking for some test recipes, we now have AT LEAST ONE!
-And it's almost certainly not going to be useful beyond its original use-case!!
-Wow!

-But seriously: in the [recipes subdirectory](./recipes) subdir, we'll start putting in any potentially useful tidbits for doing end-to-end tests.
+If you're looking for some test recipes, we're slowly building some up in the [recipes subdirectory](./recipes), including runnable scripts which automate most of the time-consuming testing tasks for specific test cases.
 These will never likely work exactly as written for other situations, but they should be a useful guide to help construct your own tests.